schurrerpame/Amazing-LandingPage-Bootstrap-React/README.md

 ## Design
-This amazing design in figma was created by By Olga. link: [Original Design](https://www.figma.com/community/file/1230604708032389430/Positivus-Landing-Page-Design)
+This amazing design in figma was created by By Olga.
+[Figma](https://www.figma.com/community/file/1230604708032389430/Positivus-Landing-Page-Design)